 Their meeting in June 1961 year was waited with great attention.
 The two countries were in constant confrontation, but unlike Trump, the new US president did not have internal political problems with a trip to Europe to meet with the main communist villain (let's not forget that at that time in the US the Soviet Union was portrayed not simply as an empire Evil, but as the descent of hell).

 Khrushchev and Kennedy spent many hours in conversations in the Austrian capital - they had time to discuss in detail all the major world problems.
-But the contradictions were too strong, and mutual distrust is very great, and the Berlin and then the Cuban crises that followed it showed it very clearly.
+But the contradictions were too strong, and mutual distrust was very great, and the Berlin and then the Cuban crises that followed it showed it very clearly.
 Nevertheless, in June 1963, a few months after the missile crisis, Kennedy delivered a "speech on the world", containing an appeal to the USSR calling for rapprochement and detente.
-Khrushchev reacted, and in September an agreement on the banning of nuclear weapons tests was signed in Moscow.
+Khrushchev reacted, and in September an agreement was signed in Moscow on the banning of nuclear weapons tests.
 But to meet the two leaders was no longer possible - in November, Kennedy was shot in Dallas.
-One of the motives for his murder was also resistance to the possible taming of the Cold War.
+One of the motives for his murder was resistance to the possible taming of the Cold War.

 Then Brezhnev still had Ford and Carter, but none of them had the scale and ambitions of Nixon.
 With Reagan Brezhnev will not meet - the US president waited until in Moscow in power will be Gorbachev.